Welcome to TeXlyre

 TeXlyre is a local-first LaTeX and Typst editor that runs entirely in your browser.

-TeXlyre prioritizes data ownership and privacy.
-Documents live in your browser's local storage, not on remote servers.
-Collaboration happens directly between peers through WebRTC, and compilation runs locally using WebAssembly engines.
+TeXlyre is designed around data ownership and privacy.
+Your documents are stored in the browser’s local storage rather than on TeXlyre-hosted servers.
+Collaboration is established directly between peers through WebRTC, and supported LaTeX and Typst compilation runs locally through WebAssembly-based engines.

 Getting Started